JeffersonLab/SRO-RTDP/rtdp/cuda/gpu_proxy/README.container.md

 - Make sure the ports 55555 and 55556 are accessible between the nodes
 - The GPU node's IP address should be used in the sender command
 - All the matrix dimensions and test values should match the original experiment
+- The sender supports rate control with `-r` option and group size specification with `--group-size`
+- The receiver supports verbose output with `-v` option for detailed monitoring

 ## Logging Output